 Dr. Stebbins loves being a dentist!
 She is committed to helping her patients achieve their best possible health, and does so with empathy and integrity.

-Dr. Stebbins was introduced to dentistry at an early age, working in her uncle’s orthodontic practice at the age of 15.
-Her versatility came in handy as she worked in every part of the office, from sterilization to the front desk.
+Dr. Stebbins was introduced to dentistry at an early age: She worked in her uncle’s orthodontic practice at the age of 15.
+Her versatility came in handy because she worked in every part of the office, from sterilization to the front desk.

 Education and Experience

 Dr. Stebbins feels it is important to give back to her community.
 She has been a part of multiple dental missions to Vietnam and Nepal.
-Dr. Stebbins currently volunteers for the Shepherd’s Hand Dental Clinic, Sealants For Smiles Program, and Project Homeless Connect.
+Dr. Stebbins currently volunteers for the Shepherd’s Hand dental clinic, Sealants for Smiles Program, and Project Homeless Connect.
 She is an officer in the Montana Dental Association.

 Outside the Office

 Dr. Stebbins is a fifth-generation Flathead Valley native, and grew up on a farm in Creston.
 Besides running a business and being a busy mom to her young son, Dr. Stebbins has become involved in the Flathead Valley Clay Target Club.
 The clay pigeons tremble in fear.